v1s1t0r999/getAir2U/README.md

 ``` bash getAi2U.sh ```
 ``` !!ENJOY!! ```

-## Updates
+## :outbox_tray: Updates
-If you want to request a feature, do so by labeling your issue as an "enhancement" or submit a PR.
-We can't make daily changes to getAir2U, Sorry.
+If you want to request a feature, do so by submitting a Pull Request only.
+We can't make daily changes to getAir2U.

 ## :scroll: Changelog
 getAir2U gets frequent updates with new features, improvements and bugfixes.